NadineSandhu/ADA-Application/Step 1: Resume.md

 ##Work Experience

 ###_Administrative Assistant_
-####Explore Consulting
+####_Explore Consulting_, Bellevue, WA
 ####2016 - Present
-- New hire onboarding, paperwork, orientation and HRIS entry
+* New hire onboarding, paperwork, orientation and HRIS entry

-- AR processing and reconciliation
+* AR processing and reconciliation

-- Auditing and tracking of company assets
+* Auditing and tracking of company assets

-- Processing incoming invoices for commission distribution
+* Processing incoming invoices for commission distribution

-- Travel and accommodation arrangements for senior management team
+* Travel and accommodation arrangements for senior management team

-- Completing and executing NDA’s, Consulting Contracts and Estimates for new and ongoing client projects
+* Completing and executing NDA’s, Consulting Contracts and Estimates for new and ongoing client projects

 ###_Accounts Payable, HR & Office Manager_
-####Earls Kitchen + Bar
+####_Earls Kitchen + Bar_, Miami, FL and Chicago, IL
 ####2013 - 2016
-- Opened 3 offices from the ground up across the US
+* Opened 3 offices from the ground up across the US

-- Trained and supervised 3 office assistants at each location
+* Trained and supervised 3 office assistants at each location

-- Balanced daily sales, petty cash and checkbooks
+* Balanced daily sales, petty cash and checkbook

-- Processed Expense Reports
+* Processed Expense Reports for management

-- Oversaw payroll and health benefits for 250 + employees
+* Oversaw payroll and health benefits for 250 + employees

-- Researched and implement new tools and techniques to reduce operating costs
+* Researched and implement new tools and techniques to reduce operating costs

 ###_Account Services Support Assistant_
-####Insurance Corporation of BC
+####_Insurance Corporation of BC_, Vancouver BC, Canada
 ####2010 - 2013
-- Processed incoming payments for clients
+* Created spreadsheets for tracking team task progression

-- Maintained office supplies and equipment
+* Processed incoming claim files into SAP system

-- Updated customer records, created office templates and spreadsheets
+* Updated customer records, maintained office supplies

 ##Education